netdata/netdata/docs/tasks/setup/space-administration/Nodes.md

 ## Prerequisites

+To perform administration on a node, you need the following:

 - A Netdata Cloud account with at least one space where it has admin access
 - (optional) A node claimed to that space